Comment

 The Indian community especially the Muslims have tried to maintain their "indianness" by adhering to religion and culture.

-The community who came to Barbados at a time when persons of African descent were exiting plantation form of work after hundreds of years of slavery: came to the island in order to act as traders on the island.
+The community who came to Barbados in order to act as traders on the island.
 These Indians successfully formed businesses which sold merchandise to the blacks.

-These easy replacement terms allowed many Barbadians to acquire things such as household commodities and clothing, which they ordinarily would not have been able to afford at cash prices.
-The whole community was able to progress as a result.
+These easy repayment terms allowed many Barbadians to acquire things such as household commodities and clothing, which they ordinarily would not have been able to afford at cash prices.

-This has made the Indian community very rich powerful and influential within the Barbadian community as they tend to help each other in forming wealth.
+This has made the Indian community very rich, powerful, and influential within the Barbadian society as they help each other in forming wealth.
 Indians for the most part have isolated themselves and have shied away from direct community service, but has chosen to do so indirectly.

 Recently, many Indians have been entering Barbados from Guyana and some of these are in the island illegally.
-As these numbers increase Indians will seek to acquire more and more of their own space in terms of places of worship, radio and television stations.
-They will eventually form their own political party which will lead to further divisions again as depicted in Trinidad and Tobago, and Guyana.
+As these numbers increase Indians will seek to acquire more and more of their own space in terms of places of worship, radio and television stations, and schools.
+They will eventually what political power and form their own political party which will lead to further divisions.
+This is again the scenario depicted in Trinidad and Tobago, and Guyana.

 Further Info